MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

     Use the _UseCustomRouting_ switch experimentally and [report any issues](#report-bugs-and-issues-for-the-exo-v2-module) that you encounter.

+- In v2.0.6-Preview7, you can use the [Get-ConnectionInformation](/powershell/module/exchange/get-connectioninformation) cmdlet to get information about all REST-based connections in the current PowerShell session with Exchange Online.

 > [!NOTE]
 > Security & Compliance PowerShell in version 2.0.6 does not include cmdlets that are backed by the REST API. **All** cmdlets in Security & Compliance PowerShell rely on the remote PowerShell session, so PowerShell on your client computer requires [Basic authentication in WinRM](#prerequisites-for-the-exo-v2-module) to successfully use the **Connect-IPPSSession** cmdlet.